Lezhor/latex-template/README.md

 ## List of featured templates:
 - `_templates/template_thesis/` - HTW Thesis (the Title Page is given by the HTW and can't be changed)
 - `_templates/template_paper/` - Similar to HTW Thesis but with a custom pretty title page
-- `_templates/template_beamer/` - (coming soon) Presentation with a custom style, matching the HTW style.
+- `_templates/template_beamer/` - Presentation with a custom style, matching the HTW style.
 - `_templates/template_ieee/` - (coming soon) A paper format, ready to be submited to an IEEE-Conference

 If you have any suggestions regarding one of the existing templates or have an idea for a new template, feel free to make a Pull Request.